PeithonKing/my_blogs/src/pages/posts/bhab_na_ari.md

 "Eii!
 Tumi ki rannna korcho go..."<br>
 (hey! what are you cooking?)

 Not really a question about the food — more like a gentle tap on a door that had never been knocked on before.
 My mother heard the warmth first.
-She had been a high school teacher for twenty years; dealing with babies was her business.
+She has been a high school teacher for twenty years now; dealing with babies is her business.
 That subtle, magical tone — she recognized it instantly.
 For a moment, she wanted to respond immediately.
 To reach across the ten feet with words.

 But something held her back.
 In this city, friendliness can feel like trespassing.
 The unspoken rules are clear: adults do not chat with children who aren’t theirs.